skx/deployr/README.md

 # deployr

 `deployr` is a simple utility which is designed to allow you to easily automate simple application-deployment via SSH.

 The core idea behind `deployr` is that installing software upon remote hosts frequently consists of a small number of steps:

 * Uploading a file, or small number of files.
 * Running a command, or two, to enable and start the software.

 This is particularly true for golang-based applications which frequently consist of an single binary, a single configuration file, and a systemd unit to ensure the service is running.

 If you want to keep your deployment recipes automatable, and reproducible, then scripting them with a tool like this is ideal.
+(Though you might prefer something more popular & featureful such as ansible, fabric, salt, etc.)

 ## Installation